Corryong's 150 Year Timeline

 Work on the long-awaited railway line between (Old) Tallangatta and Corryong commenced.

 World War One commenced drawing many young men away from the town and district.
 Eighty percent of the eligible young men of the district volunteered for Active Service.
-Surely a record for Victoria.
+This is surely a record for Victoria.

 WWI 1914 - 1918